 The process is a powerful intervention for identifying the changes that are needed and the obstacles to be overcome to reach happier times as a family.

 4. Circular questioning

 Changing perspective can be a powerful and helpful process for service users.
-Putting someone in another’s shoes can introduce new ideas and information, and encourage a greater awareness of a situation (Rogers & Cooper, 2020).
+Putting someone in another’s shoes by using circular questioning, can introduce new ideas and information, and encourage a greater awareness of a situation (Rogers & Cooper, 2020).

 For example, a family member might be asked to describe how a parent, sibling, or child would react to or feel about a situation.
 Sharing such thoughts can help them understand how others perceive them and improve their understanding of their role in the family.

 A child whose life has been affected through social care involvement may be confused and unclear about what has happened and why (Cooper, 2020).

 A story or book can be written for the child to explain why they were adopted or put in care to provoke open conversations and confirm that the situation was not their fault.